nuuuwan/news_lk3_data/README.md

 Sri Lanka Police have established a Special Operations Room for the assistance of the people affected by the current inclement weather conditions and to coordinate relief measures, Police Media Spokesman DIG Nihal Thalduwa said.

-The general public can accordingly seek assistance and coordinate with other disaster relief groups by contacting the relevant Special Operations Room through hotline numbers 0112421820 or 0112421111.
+The general public can accordingly seek assistance and coordinate with other disaster relief groups by contacting the relevant Special Operations Room through the following hotline numbers:

 ◼️